The Danger of Tightening Standards in Driving Carmakers’ Non-Compliant Behavior – Using a Regression Discontinuity Design to Confirm Causality

 Date Written: September 15, 2018

-Regulations are designed with positive societal intentions but can also lead firms to engage in unethical activities.
-We argue that tightening regulations can drive organizations intentionally to adopt non-compliant behavior, especially when market interests served are misaligned with regulator interests.
-Using a 15-year on-road vehicle emissions dataset covering 152,439 vehicles from 42 carmakers, we show that tightening standards directly drives up carmakers' probability and magnitude of noncompliance in the form of excess on-road NOx emissions.
-Accounting for the size of the EU auto market and the average driving distance per vehicle, the estimated causal impact suggests that there are 8.5 million more vehicles in the EU emitting NOx above standard limits and that this overshooting amounts to 7.8 kilotons of NOx every year solely due to the impact of standards tightening.
-Vehicle models facing more intense substitution pressure from competitors or less advanced emissions control technology choose to overshoot emissions at higher rates and magnitudes, suggesting that the current one-for-all emissions standard is too naive to counter the heterogeneity in noncompliance due to standards tightening.
-As a result, policy makers might consider alternative market-segmented policy designs to incorporate technology and competition heterogeneity among carmakers and vehicle types.
+In this research, we investigate how regulations designed with positive societal intentions can lead firms to engage in unethical activities.
+We argue that tightening standards can drive organizations intentionally to adopt the non-compliant behavior, especially when market interests served are misaligned with regulatory interests.
+Based on a 15-year on-road vehicle emissions dataset covering 152,439 vehicles from 42 carmakers in the EU, we use Regression Discontinuity (a quasi-experiment design) to investigate the possible causal impact from standards tightening to non-compliance by controlling competition effects at both market and model levels.
+Our results suggest that tightening standards directly drives up carmakers' probability and magnitude of noncompliance.
+The confirmed causal relationship explains the recent publicized industry-wise noncompliance phenomenon as overshooting on-road NOx emissions in the auto market.
+Considering the size of the EU auto market, the estimated causal impact suggests, solely due to standards tightening, 8.5 million more vehicles in the EU emit NOx above standard limits with 7.8 kilotons excess NOx unintended but released into the air every year.
+If regulators ignore the potential occurrence of noncompliance due to standards tightening, our society lives with a false sense of confidence in the air quality while not taking any adequate measure to prevent such harm.
+Furthermore, we find such causal impact varies across carmakers.
+Carmakers facing more intense substitution pressure from competitors or less advanced emissions control technology choose to overshoot emissions at higher rates and magnitudes.
+We recommend several alternative monitoring mechanisms and market-segment policies to replace the current one-for-all tightening plan.

 Keywords: Empirical Research, Environmental Operations, Public Policy, Transportation